 - Pita Falafel Sandwich with Tahini Sauce

-I’d love to hear your feedback in the comments below for this Sloppy Joe’s recipe!
-If you have a photo, post it on Instagram, tag me using the hashtag in your caption, and I won’t miss it!
+I’d love to hear your feedback on this Sloppy Joe’s recipe in the comments below!
+If you have a photo, post it on Instagram and tag me using the hashtag in your caption, and I won’t miss it!

 Sloppy Joes